amrosaeed/Akash-Hackathon/README.md

 ## Motivation
 This repository is meant to serve as an example for how to run a load balanced solana RPC nodes local to your DApp.
 It does not give specifics on the architecture of Solana, and should not be used as a substitute for Solana's documentation.
-It is highly recommended to read [Solana's Documentation](https://docs.solana.com/running-validator) on running a validator.
+It is highly recommended to read [Solana's Documentation](https://docs.solana.com/running-validator) on running a RPC service node.
 This repository should be used in conjunction with Solana's guide.
-It provides a preliminary answear to Akash RFP [Aash RFP](https://forum.akash.network/t/build-a-scalable-solana-rpc-cluster-on-akash/2716) real-world examples of a cluster setup, and should act as a starting point for participating in mainnet validation.
+It provides a preliminary answer to Akash RFP (https://forum.akash.network/t/build-a-scalable-solana-rpc-cluster-on-akash/2716).

-This repository gives three examples of potential Validator-Network setups (Main-beta net, Test net and Dev net). for a cluster of two solana nodes that are load balanced by an NGINX server that can be used as an entry point for querying on-chain Solana data.
+This repository gives three examples of potential Network setups (Main-beta net, Test-net and Dev-net). of a cluster of two solana RPC nodes local to your app that are load balanced by an NGINX server that can be used as an entry point for querying on-chain Solana data.

-The end goal of this guide is to have a solana validator cluster running in a decentralized cloud environment like Akash.
+The end goal of this guide is to have a cluster of solana RPC nodes running in a decentralized cloud environment like Akash.

 ## Running a cluster of load-balanced RPC Solana Nodes
 #### Choosing an instance type